KhronosGroup/KTX-Software/BUILDING.md

 the _GL Extension Wrangler_ (GLEW) library when built for OpenGL<sup>&reg;</sup> on Windows.

+The MSVS solutions for Windows include OpenGL ES versions of `loadtests`.
+To build a complete solution and run the OpenGL ES version of the load tests you need to install an OpenGL ES emulator.

 The KTX loader tests use libSDL 2.0.4.
 You do not need SDL if you only wish to build `libktx`.